-Additional e-safety learning is accessed through whole school/Key Stage/class assemblies, eg. NSPCC Speak Out Stay Safe programme, with additional follow up activities as appropriate.
-Safer Internet Day assemblies and activities are delivered.
+Additional online safety learning is accessed through whole school, key stages and class assemblies, eg. NSPCC Speak Out Stay Safe programme, with additional follow up activities as appropriate.
+Safer Internet Day assemblies and activities are delivered yearly.

 Children are taught how to respond to keep themselves safe, using the NSPCC 'Pants are Private' resources, delivered through planned termly assemblies.

-Road safety is taught age-appropriately, through practical activities where possible, eg. use of the 'Street Feet' resources for EYFS; annual Road Safety Week assemblies and age-related activities; Bikeability Level 1 programme offered to all Year 4s, annually; Bikeability Level 2 programme offered to all Year 6s, annually.
+Road safety is taught age-appropriately, through practical activities where possible, eg. use of the 'Street Feet' resources for EYFS; annual Road Safety Week assemblies and age-related activities.
+The Bikeability Level 1 programme is offered to all Year 4s annually and the Bikeability Level 2 programme is offered to all Year 5/6s annually.

-Water safety is taught through the Swimming (PE) curriculum, offered in Key Stage 2.
+Water safety is taught through our swimming (PE) curriculum which is offered in Key Stage 2.

 The safeguarding curriculum is enhanced by occasional visits and visitors, eg. Fire safety and Fire service visit; visits from Police Community Support Officers re: local concerns, keeping safe online, risks from online gaming etc.